ykn96/fatbringer/README.md

 - 👀 I’m interested in Computer Vision, Machine Learning, Aritificial Intelligence, Information Fusion, Robotics and Medicine (though I wonder how do I get there?)
 - 🌱 I’m currently learning something... learning everything
 - 💞️ I’m looking to collaborate on everything.
 Because many brains together work better!
-- 📫 How to reach me here at < drop an issue >
+- 📫 How to reach me here at < drop an issue maybe?>

 # Skills and Technologies
 Due to the spread of my projects, I, for good or bad, have more breadth than depth in the stuff below.